 Is it just me or is wire shelving the worst?
 Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 Not only is wire shelving ugly but the large gaps between the wires make them impractical too.
-Stuff can fall through the gaps so easily!
-It’s safe to say that I’m not the biggest fan of this builder-grade shelving solution, which is why I am showing you how to cover wire shelving!
+Stuff can fall through the gaps so easily unless you’re only storing toilet paper!
+It’s safe to say that I’m not the biggest fan of this builder-grade shelving solution, which is why I am showing you how to cover ugly wire shelves!

 Pin How to Cover Wire Shelving for Later